 A. Voting Instruction Form.
-In most cases, a Non-Registered Holder will receive, as part of the Meeting Materials, a voting instruction form.
-If the Non-Registered Holder does not wish to attend and vote at the Meeting in person (or have another person attend and vote on the Non-Registered Holder's behalf), the voting instruction form must be completed, signed and returned in accordance with the directions on the form.
-If a Non-Registered Holder wishes to attend and vote at the Meeting in person (or have another person attend and vote at the Meeting in person (or have another person attend and vote on the Non-Registered Holder must complete, sign and return the voting instruction form in accordance with the directions provided and a form of proxy giving the right to attend and vote will be forwarded to the Non-Registered Holder.
+In most cases, a Non-Registered Holder will receive, as part of the Meeting Materials, a voting instruction form (a "VIF").
+If the Non-Registered Holder does not wish to attend and vote at the Meeting in person (or have another person attend and vote on the Non-Registered Holder's behalf), the VIF must be completed, signed and returned in accordance with the directions on the form.

+or.